Home

 Intel 4004

-The Intel 4004 was the first microprocessor that the company created.
+The Intel 4004 was the company’s first microprocessor.
 This model helped create a path for future microprocessor models that would provide the backbone of modern computing.
 Later incarnations of this chip would be used in other consumer electronics.

 Pentium

 The Pentium processor, dating back to the mid-1990s, was used in most computers manufactured for home use.
-As more computer users started going to laptop use, this processor remained popular.
+As more computer users started using laptops, this processor remained popular.
 More recent versions, such as current GPU options, have built and improved on this technology.

 How Does Intel Make Money?

 Intel has created microprocessors since its inception in 1968.
-However, over the years, their products have evolved to meet changing technology demands.
-Previous products since discontinued have included hard drives.
-Today the company makes money through the sale of its wide range of computer-related products and services, although microprocessors are still its primary source of revenue.
+However, their products have evolved to meet changing technology demands over the years.
+Since discontinued, previous products have included hard drives.
+Today, the company makes money by selling its wide range of computer-related products and services, although microprocessors are still its primary source of revenue.

 A close-up of an Intel Celeron processor.
 These processors were built to be budget-friendly microprocessors for basic computer tasks.